jgoriasilva/AWS_DeepRacer/README.md

 ## Experiments

-In the folder `experiments` I have summarized some key insights from the most interesting experiments, which are described below.
+In the folder `experiments` I have summarized some key insights from the most interesting experiments, which are presented below.

 |Iteration|Model codename|Idea|
 |---|---|---|